 Make the investment to protect your windows with 3M Anti-Graffiti Film and quickly remove signs of vandalism while maintaining your valued reputation.
 3M Anti-Graffiti Film can be easily removed and replaced quickly, and without the need to remove your windows.

-The Oculus transit hub at the footsteps of the Freedom Tower is the latest ‘must see’ New York City landmark.
-Tens of thousands of visitors and commuters pass through Oculus on a daily basis creating the need to protect the thousands of linear feet of glass rail from premature damage.
+The Oculus transit hub is the latest ‘must see’ New York City landmark.
+Tens of thousands of visitors & commuters pass through Oculus on a daily basis creating the need to protect the glass rail from premature damage.

 Graffiti tagging and acid etching causing significant damage to transit station glass surfaces creating expensive replacement costs for MTA and an eye sore for citizen passengers.

 MTA required ‘above standard’ installation to cure the tagging problem while mandating nighttime installation work.
 Lighting and wind breaks stationed to create ‘clean / safe’ space in order for WFD tec